GraphBLAS/rgri/README.md

-# RGRI
+# Reference GraphBLAS Implementation (RGRI)
-A reference implementation for the draft C++ specification of GraphBLAS, an API for implementing graph algorithms in the language of linear algebra.
+This is a reference implementation of the draft C++ specification of GraphBLAS.
+GraphBLAS provides facilities for implementing graph algorithms in the language of linear algebra.

+Documentation is available on [read the docs](https://rgri.readthedocs.io/en/latest/?).